Table of Contents

 Caring For Your Well-Being

-Being there for a family member or a friend after a traumatic experience can be deeply emotional and, at times, overwhelming.
-When you’re closely connected to a survivor, their pain can feel very personal — and that’s normal.
-In order to be a steady source of support, it’s essential to care for your well-being, too.
+Being there for a family member or friend after a traumatic experience can be intensely emotional and, at times, overwhelming.
+When youโre closely connected to a survivor, their pain can feel very personal โ and thatโs normal.
+To be a steady source of support, caring for your well-being is essential.

-Secondary trauma, or the emotional stress that comes from hearing about another person’s trauma, is real.
-It’s something many loved ones experience while trying to be there for someone they care about.
+Secondary trauma, or the emotional stress that comes from hearing about another personโs trauma, is real.
+Many loved ones experience it while trying to be there for someone they care about.

-- Talking to a counselor or therapist can help you process your own emotions and give you tools to better support the person you care about.
+- Talking to a counselor or therapist can help you process your emotions and give you tools to support the person you care about.

 - Set healthy boundaries to protect your own emotional space.